Kamorta-class corvette

-The Kamorta-class corvettes or Project 28 are a class of anti-submarine warfare stealth corvettes currently in service with the Indian Navy.
+The Kamorta-class corvettes or Project 28 are a class of anti-submarine warfare corvettes currently in service with the Indian Navy.
 Built at Garden Reach Shipbuilders & Engineers (GRSE), Kolkata, they are the first anti-submarine warfare stealth corvettes to be built in India.
 Project 28 was approved in 2003, with construction of the lead ship, INS Kamorta commencing on 12 August 2005.
 All of the four corvettes, INS Kamorta, INS Kadmatt, INS Kiltan and INS Kavaratti were commissioned in 2014, 2016, 2017 and 2020 respectively.

 The platform and major internal systems of this class of corvettes are indigenously designed and built.
 The corvettes are named after the islands in the Lakshadweep archipelago.
 The Kamorta-class corvettes are intended to succeed the Kora class by precedence and the Abhay class by role.

 Design and description

 In 2003, under the code name Project 28, the Indian Navy placed an order for four anti-submarine warfare (ASW) corvettes.
 The corvette's design was originally planned to be based on the Russian corvette Project 2038.2, however the basic design was later provided by the Indian Navy's Directorate of Naval Design, followed by the detailed design by Garden Reach Ship Builders and Engineers (GRSE).
 The design includes many stealth ship features, including reductions in acoustic signature and vibration of the vessels.

-The class incorporates some major features including but not limited to the 'X'-shaped hull form to improve stealth, a raft-mounted propulsion system to reduce vibration, and an infrared signature suppression system.
+The class incorporates some major features including but not limited to the X-shaped hull form to improve stealth, a raft-mounted propulsion system to reduce vibration, and an infrared signature suppression system.
 It also includes networks such as the Total Atmospheric Control System (TACS), Integrated Platform Management System (IPMS), Integrated Bridge System (IBS), Battle Damage Control System (BDCS) and Personnel Locator System (PLS).
 The ships also include technology that enables them to fight in nuclear, biological and chemical warfare (NBC) scenarios.
 The Indian Navy claims that the indigenisation achieved in these ships is about 90%.